A Simple Way to Get Big and Strong Is:

 Given that powerbuilding involves lifting heavy weights, you mustn’t neglect your warm-up.

-If you don’t have time to warm up, you don’t have time to workout!
+If you don’t have time to warm up, you don’t have time to train!

 To get ready for a powerbuilding workout, spend 5-10 minutes doing some light cardio to raise your core temperature and get your heart pumping.

-Then, when you feel warm and loose, spend another few minutes dynamically stretching the muscles you are about to train.
+Then, when you feel warm and loose, spend another few minutes dynamically stretching the muscle groups you are about to train.

 Finally, do a few light sets of the first two exercises of each program.